Alonso homers twice as Mets down D-backs | Devdiscourse

 Pete Alonso hit two solo shots Monday night to close in on baseball's single-season rookie home run record, and the New York Mets beat the visiting Arizona Diamondbacks 3-1 in the opener of a pivotal four-game series.
-The Mets (73-70), who began the day four games behind the Chicago Cubs in the race for the second National League wild card, snapped a two-game losing streak.
-The Diamondbacks (75-69), who entered Monday 1 1/2 games back of the Cubs, lost their second straight and fell for just the third time in 14 games.
+The Mets (73-70), who remain four games behind the Chicago Cubs in the race for the second National League wild card, snapped a two-game losing streak.
+The Diamondbacks (75-69), who are now 2 1/2 games back of the Cubs, lost their second straight and fell for just the third time in 14 games.

 Alonso gave the Mets a quick lead with a homer in the first and provided their final run in the fifth.
 The two homers give him a major-league-leading 47, five shy of the rookie record set by the New York Yankees' Aaron Judge in 2017.
 The homers by Alonso helped ensure a rare reward for Mets starter Jacob deGrom (9-8).
 The right-hander earned the win after allowing one run -- on a solo homer by former teammate Wilmer Flores -- on three hits and one walk while striking out 11 in seven innings.